Editing business rules with popular spreadsheet tools

 In practical Rules Management, a Rules administrator brings different rules spreadsheets from the Rules Repository using a Version Control system.
 The administrator can use Excel or OpenOffice with the possible involvement of different rules analysts.
 After editing local copies of a rule spreadsheet, she can save the modified spreadsheet or adds a new one to the Rules Repository.

-Using Google Docs™ a Rules Administrator can invite interested parties to share business rules spreadsheet.
+Using Google Sheets™ a Rules Administrator can invite interested parties to share business rules spreadsheet.
 This includes collaborative making simultaneous changes with immediate viewing of the results.
 Here is a generic schema how OpenRules-based repository is maintained with Google:

 Shared Rules Editing Scenario: